-Yale Journal of Biology & Medicine
+The Yale Journal of Biology and Medicine.

-The Yale Journal of Biology and Medicine is a quarterly journal reviewed and edited by Yale medical, graduate, and professional students and peer reviewed by an extensive network of experts in the fields of biology and medicine.
+The Yale Journal of Biology and Medicine is a PubMed-indexed, open access, quarterly journal edited by Yale medical, graduate, and professional students and peer reviewed by an extensive network of experts in the fields of biology and medicine.
 The journal aims to showcase outstanding research articles from all areas of biology and medicine, to publish significant case reviews, and to provide both perspectives on personal experiences in medicine and reviews of the current state of biology and medicine.To all interested authors: Starting in June 2015, YJBM began devoting entire issues to its focus topics.
 This means that all manuscripts in an issue will be related to the focus topic.
 As a result, we will not be considering off-topic manuscripts.
 Please keep an eye out for our future focus topics, and thank you for your understanding.

 September 2018: Medical Technology

 Editor's Picks from the Current IssueVolume 90, Issue 3, Focus: Comparative Medicine